How to Add CSS in React

 Step-by-step instructions

-The simplest way to add CSS is to create a .css file and import it into your component or root file.
+The most common approach is creating a normal .css file and importing it into the component or entry file.

 }